dbusteed/dbusteed.github.io/_posts/2022-08-01-preload-ipython-shell-with-commonly-used-packages.md

 tags:
   - Python
   - Linux
-excerpt: Configure your IPython shell to automatically import packages
-description: Configure your IPython shell to automatically import packages
 ---

 The more I've used Python, the more I've come to rely on it for ad-hoc computation and other miscellaneous tasks.
 This "unstructured" approach to programming is aided by interpreted languages, which have some sort of "interactive shell" or [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).